 If you are a CCCU member of staff, there is no cost for submitting a claim, unless you are submitting direct to Advance HE for Principal Fellow.
 You should consult with your Head of School or Dean to ascertain whether they would support you to apply for funding the costs of your PFHEA claim via the Deputy Vice Chancellor’s office.

-If you are a member of staff in one of CCCU’s strategic collaborative partner institutions, delivering one of CCCU’s courses, and your institution does not have its own membership to Advance HE, you can apply for Fellowships through the MAP:HE Direct Route, but once the Fellowship has been awarded by CCCU, you will need to pay Advance HE a fee to gain your award and certificate (fee levels can be found on the Advance HE website.
+If you are a member of staff in one of CCCU’s strategic collaborative partner institutions, delivering one of CCCU’s courses, and your institution does not have its own membership to Advance HE, you can apply for Fellowships through the MAP:HE Direct Route, but once the Fellowship has been awarded by CCCU, you will need to pay Advance HE a fee to gain your award and certificate (fee levels can be found on the Advance HE website).

 2.5 The MAP:HE Taught Route: UCAP and PGCAP credit-bearing courses